Halep wins record Australian Open classic

 "It's sore," Halep said of the ankle.
 "I felt the pain.
 It's not recovered.
 It's impossible to recover after.
 After this match I think tomorrow is gonna be worse, but I just push, push myself, and we will see what's gonna happen."

-And Halep certainly sits in the tougher section of the draw, with Karolina Pliskova and Kerber her possible foes later.
+And Halep certainly sits in the tougher section of the draw, with Karolina Pliskova and Kerber her possible foes deep into the second week.

 Naomi Osaka is the dual French Open finalist's next opponent, the Japanese crushing -- 'crushing' is apt given the pace on her groundstrokes -- local hopes by defeating Ashley Barty 6-4 6-2 in a match shifted from Rod Laver Arena to Margaret Court because of the length of Halep's slugfest.